Esri/esri-loader/README.md

 ```

 ## Usage
-The code snippets below show how to load the ArcGIS API and it's modules and then use them to create a map.
+The code snippets below show how to load the ArcGIS API and its modules and then use them to create a map.
 Where you would place similar code in your application will depend on which application framework you are using.
 See below for [example applications](#examples).

 ### Loading Styles